xelathan/xelathan/README.md

 ## ✋🙂‍↕ About Me

-📱 Software Engineer with a specialization in Data Engineering & Infrastructure and Full Stack Development
+📱 Software Engineer with a specialization in Optimization

-🎓 Pursuing a M.S. at SJSU
+🎓 Pursuing a M.S. at SJSU in Computer Engineering

-🌱 Currently diving into Cloud Services, and Data Infrastructure development
+🌱 Currently diving into Database Optimization and 3D CAD Optimization.

 ⚽️ In my free time I like to play football and build mechanical keyboards

-💬 Feel free to reach out to me for any full stack development, data engineering, volunteering or consulting gigs
+💬 Feel free to reach out to me for any software engineering, volunteering or consulting gigs

 ## 🛠️ Technical Skills